Home

 in the rocky gorge below.
 The mist rising from the largest

-that is not visible anywhere else in the Western Hemisphere
+anywhere else in the Western Hemisphere on a predictable

-on a predictable schedule during a time period around the
+schedule during a time period around the Full Moon.

-Full Moon.
-Cumberland Falls has an easily accessible area
+Cumberland Falls has an easily accessible area where

-where everything lines up at the correct angle.
-The Falls
+everything lines up at the correct angle.
+The Falls are

-are situated in such an odd way facing north and flowing
+situated in such an odd way facing north and flowing north,

-north, as to reflect the light of the Moon to make a rainbow
+as to reflect the light of the Moon to make a rainbow like

 moonbow".